-Annual reports of the Trust will be published within four months of each annual accounting period and half-yearly reports will be published within two months of each interim accounting period.
+Annual reports of the Trust will be published within four months of each annual accounting period and a half-yearly report will be published within two months of each interim accounting period.
 The annual and half-yearly reports are available upon request.